mantas-done/subtitles/README.md

 "Internal library's" format is used like middle ground, to be able to convert between different formats.

-Best example is to look how SrtConverter.php is implemented.
+Best example is to look how [SrtConverter.php](https://github.com/mantas783/subtitle-converter/blob/master/src/code/Converters/SrtConverter.php) is implemented.
+And this is example of [.srt file](https://github.com/mantas783/subtitle-converter/blob/master/tests/files/srt.srt).

 ### "Internal Format"